Health Secretary urged to ban cross-sex hormones for under-18s

-The Health Secretary has been urged to ban cross-sex hormones for children, with a legal challenge being mounted to try to force the change.
+The Health Secretary has been urged to ban cross-sex hormones for children, or risk facing a legal challenge.

-Detransitioner and campaigner Keira Bell is one of three people represented by SinclairsLaw, which has written to Wes Streeting to demand a ban on the sex-change drugs similar to the puberty blocker ban made indefinite in December.
+SinclairsLaw, which represented detransitioner and campaigner Keira Bell and two others, has written to Wes Streeting to demand a ban on the sex-change drugs similar to the puberty blocker ban implemented last December.

-While puberty blockers delay puberty, cross-sex hormones are used to induce bodily changes to make a gender-confused person appear more like a member of the opposite sex.
-These remain available to under-18s through the NHS and private providers.
+Cross-sex hormones are used to induce bodily changes to make a gender-confused person appear more like a member of the opposite sex.
+They remain available to under-18s through the NHS and private providers.

 ‘Extreme caution’

-NHS England advises “extreme caution” before recommending treatment of cross-sex hormones to under-18s, and extra safeguards and checks have been added following the Cass Review.
+NHS England advises “extreme caution” before recommending cross-sex hormones to under-18s, and extra safeguards and checks have been added following the Cass Review.

-However, the legal challenge argues that these drugs lead to “irreversible” effects and are an “unacceptable” risk.
+However, the legal challenge will argue that these drugs lead to “irreversible” effects and are an “unacceptable” risk.

-Bell, who took the drugs prior to ‘detransitioning’, said cross-sex hormones “warp your being and, particularly for women, cause irreversible effects, changing your physical and social state forever”.
+Bell, who took the drugs prior to ‘detransitioning’, said sex-swap drugs “warp your being and, particularly for women, cause irreversible effects, changing your physical and social state forever”.

 ‘Life-altering’